 Ingredients

-- 1 tablespoon + 1 teaspoon of avocado oil
+- 1 tablespoon + 1 teaspoon olive oil

 - 1 red onion – chopped